emilypx/appfair.github.io/index.md

 App Fair apps are always free; there is never any charge to download and install apps from the catalog, nor is there any possibility for in-app purchases or subscriptions.
 Any apps you install from the App Fair will be free and fair, forever.

-Some App developers may enable patronage services, which provides the ability for users to sponsor developers whose apps they enjoy using and to fund the ongoing development of the app.
+Some App developers may enable patronage services, which provides the ability for users to electively sponsor developers whose apps they enjoy using, as well as to fund the ongoing development of the app and encourage new features.

-# The App Fair For Students & Developers
+# The App Fair For Student Developers

 App Fair apps are written in Swift and utilize a native SwiftUI user interface.
-Apps use Swift 5.5, thereby unlocking the full power of Swift's async/await concurrency features and its actor model.
+Apps are written in Swift version 5.5, giving them access to the full power of Swift's async/await concurrency features.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
 The only requirement is a GitHub account that is associated with your `.edu` e-mail address.